Finding blood in your urine can be a stressful experience. Here’s why it happens and what you should do.

 - Bladder cancer.
 This is more likely to affect adults 50 years of age or older and may also bring frequent urination and pain when urinating.

 - Kidney cancer.
 Also affecting adults 50 years of age or older, it can cause persistent pain below the ribs and a lump in the stomach area.

 - Prostate cancer.
 This usually happens only to men over the age of 50, and it progresses very slowly.
 Other symptoms may include needing to urinate more frequently and urgently, and having difficulty emptying the bladder.
-“Prostate cancer is a silent disease, so even if you are not showing symptoms and are a male over the age of 55, you should get screened,” says Andre K. Berger, MD, assistant professor of clinical urology at the Keck School of Medicine of USC.
+“Prostate cancer is a silent disease, so even if you are not showing symptoms and are a male over the age of 55, you should get screened,” says Andre K. Berger, MD, a urology specialist at Keck Medicine of USC and assistant professor of clinical urology at the Keck School of Medicine of USC.

 - Sickle cell anemia, cystic kidney disease or similar hereditary illnesses

 - A tumor in the bladder, kidney or prostate

 - Kidney injury resulting from a recent accident or through sports

 After you tell your doctor about your symptoms, you can take a physical examination to find out why there is blood in your urine.
 In addition to urine and blood tests, you also may need imaging tests.